KaiKikuchi/ServerRedirect/README.md

 - It is lightweight
 - It works with all mods
 - It supports a wide range of Minecraft versions
-- Transfers are not limited to Minecraft servers on your dedicated server
+- Transfers are not limited to Minecraft servers on your dedicated servers

 #### How is it easier to use?
 ServerRedirect does not require any configuration file!